Laravel for eCommerce: Building Powerful Online Stores

 Now we enter the core of application development.
 Building the essential components that power your eCommerce website:

-Example: Create a Product model with methods to retrieve, create, update, and delete product information.
+Example: Create a model for Products with methods to retrieve, create, update, and delete product information.

 <?php